 When Thomson Reuters collect this data afresh, they are usually raw and may be difficult to understand.
 They simplify the results of this data by visualizing it with graphs, charts, and explanations in words.

-Primary data can be collected using surveys and questionnaires while secondary data are collected using the library, bots, etc. The different ones between these data collection tools are glaring and can it be interchangeably used.
+Primary data can be collected using surveys and questionnaires while secondary data are collected using the library, bots, etc. The differences between these data collection tools are glaring and can it be interchangeably used.

 When collecting primary data, researchers lookout for a tool that can be easily used and can collect reliable data.
 One of the best primary data collection tools that satisfy this condition is Formplus.